ouya/docs/adobe-air.md

     public class Main extends MovieClip
     {
 		// reference to the native interface
-		var _mOuyaNativeInterface: OuyaNativeInterface;
+		var _mRazerSDKNativeInterface: RazerSDKNativeInterface;

         public function Main()
         {
-			// create the native interface and initialize the OUYA native extension _mOuyaNativeInterface = new OuyaNativeInterface();
+			// create the native interface and initialize the RazerSDK native extension _mRazerSDKNativeInterface = new RazerSDKNativeInterface();

-			// initialize the OUYA plugin
+			// initialize the RazerSDK plugin
-			_mOuyaNativeInterface.OuyaInit();
+			_mRazerSDKNativeInterface.RazerSDKInit();
 		}
 	}
 }